dai-shi/proxy-memoize/README.md

 It returns null if not relevant.

 \[Notes]
-This function is for debugging purpose.
+This function is for debugging purposes.
 It's not supposed to be used in production and it's subject to change.

 #### Examples